SSE4: Name confusion

 What is now known as SSSE3 (Supplemental Streaming SIMD Extensions 3), introduced in the Intel Core 2 processor line, was referred to as SSE4 by some media until Intel came up with the SSSE3 moniker.
 Internally dubbed Merom New Instructions, Intel originally did not plan to assign a special name to them, which was criticized by some journalists.
 Intel eventually cleared up the confusion and reserved the SSE4 name for their next instruction set extension.

 Intel is using the marketing term HD Boost to refer to SSE4.

 New instructions

 Unlike all previous iterations of SSE, SSE4 contains instructions that execute operations which are not specific to multimedia applications.
 It features a number of instructions whose action is determined by a constant field and a set of instructions that take XMM0 as an implicit third operand.

 Several of these instructions are enabled by the single-cycle shuffle engine in Penryn.
 (Shuffle operations reorder bytes within a register.)

 SSE4.1

 These instructions were introduced with Penryn microarchitecture, the 45 nm shrink of Intel's Core microarchitecture.
 Support is indicated via the CPUID.01H:ECX.SSE41[Bit 19] flag.

-The 64-bit versions of Windows 8.1 and later require this processor that supports SSE4.1, as attempting to boot on these processors will cause an UNSUPPORTED_PROCESSOR bugcheck.